 The Crooked River Forests Project consists of five parcels, with the two largest being “Intervale” (296 acres; 1.5 mile of river frontage) located on Scribners Mill Road in the town of Harrison, now owned by Loon Echo.
 The second largest property is “Twin Bridges” (247 acres, 0.7 miles of river frontage) located on Rt.
 117 in the town of Otisfield (adjacent to the rest area), now owned by Western Foothills Land Trust.
 Loon Echo also acquired “Woodsum Brook” (75 acres) located on Maple Ridge Road, with frontage on the brook that flows into Crystal Lake in Harrison.
 Western Foothills also acquired “Oak Hill” and “Watkins South” (FMI contact them).

-After conducting timber harvesting this fall and winter, recreational plans will be developed to include new loop trails and identified fishing access points.
 This forested land is a benefit to the community’s recreation opportunities, historical character and,wildlife conservation.

 - Hiking and nature observation

 - Snowshoeing and cross country skiing

 - Mountain biking (on designated trails)